 Wyoming fluorescent minerals

-The specimens shown at right are calcite from Wyoming.
+The first row of specimens shown at right are aragonite from the Big Horn Mountains, Wyoming.
 The specimens are a white to light tan in normal light.
 The specimens are reflecting the ultraviolet lights in the purple areas of both the long and short wave light photos.
-The calcite fluoresces a creamy white to yellow under the long wave light. and an electric white under short wave ultraviolet light.
-The green fluorescence in the far right photo is a light coating of drewsy quartz (chalcedony).
+The aragonite fluoresces a creamy white to yellow under the long wave light. and an electric white under short wave ultraviolet light.

 Regular lighting